HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 Your IBAN is basically your bank account number plus some other bank and country codes; your SWIFTBIC identifies your bank and the country.

-The receiving bank is only permitted to apply a charge, if it also applies a charge to bank transfers within its national borders.
+The receiving bank is only permitted to apply a charge if it also applies a charge to bank transfers within its national borders.
+This rule does not apply outside of Europe, including, since Brexit, the UK.

-There is widespread evidence that many European banks are subverting the new rule, either because they have chosen to introduce a charge for a transfer within country, or they are continuing to apply a distinct charge for international transfers.
+There is widespread evidence that many European banks are subverting the new rule within Europe, either because they have chosen to introduce a charge for a transfer within country, or they are continuing to apply a distinct charge for international transfers.

-In particular, it would seem that UK banks are not universally applying the rule on the basis that they operate outside of the Eurozone area or they use different payment systems.
-The charges from the UK also appear to be some of the highest in Europe
+Prior to the UK leaving Europe UK banks were not universally applying the rule on the basis that they operate outside of the Eurozone area, or they use different payment systems.
+The charges from the UK also appear to be some of the highest in Europe.
+Since Brexit the UK remains in SEPA, but charges are now more widespread, both from the sending and receiving bank.

-Nonetheless, if the transfer is being made in Euros from an UK account denominated in Sterling, to an account denominated in Euros held in France, then the regulation will apply, (although, in these cicumstances, the UK bank is entitled to apply a currency exchange fee).
+Nonetheless, if the transfer is being made in Euros from an UK account denominated in Sterling, to an account denominated in Euros held in France, then the regulation will apply (although, in these circumstances, the UK bank is entitled to apply a currency exchange fee).

 The same goes for a transfer made from a Euro denominated account in the UK to a Euro denominated account in France.